Zero-waste is a whole family experience, and our pets are part of that; but, how the heck do you raise a zero-waste dog!

-From baked biscuits to frozen fruit, your little one will love em.
+From baked biscuits to frozen fruit, your little one will love them.
 Plus, the best bit is that they are all additive-free and can be made from all of your dog’s favorites.
-My dog Leo loves a ball of frozen sardines in the summer!
+For example, my dog Leo loves a ball of frozen sardines in the summer!

 Leo also likes salmon and rabbit, but strangely enough, beef has never been on his much-loved list.
 However, now that you know what a dog can and can’t eat, you can save up your leftover food to make nutritious dog treats.

-There are many whole food recipes online, but for leftovers, just squeeze and shape them into small balls and refrigerate until required.
-This is the real beauty of homemade treats and its all zero waste.
+There are many whole food recipes online, but for leftovers, just squeeze and shape them into small balls and refrigerate them until required.
+This is the real beauty of homemade treats, and its all zero waste.

 Shop Bought Edible Treats